Remod-org/Auxide/README.md

 We have included some mostly working plugins in the source code as examples for improvement, etc.

+As of 15 November 2022, permissions are working.
+This is currently managed via the new plugin, PermMgr.dll.

 #### Hooks in Full Mode

 ```cs